HIO Coronavirus (COVID-19) FAQ

-Q. If I am in the U.S., can I submit my OPT application to the HIO remotely?
+Q. If I am in the U.S., can I submit my OPT or AT application to the HIO remotely?

 Q. I used my friend’s address to have USCIS mail my EAD and now they are leaving campus/their apartment.
 What should I do?

 A. You cannot use an international address.
 You should locate another recipient within the U.S. Then you must update your mailing address with USCIS.

 Q. I applied for OPT already.
 Will I have a problem if I re-enter the U.S. before graduation?

 A. You should not have a problem reentering the U.S. before graduation since your Form I-20 will still be valid.
 Remember you must have all the required documents when reentering the U.S. If you want to re-enter the U.S. after graduation, you must have your EAD, OPT approval from USCIS.
 A student who has graduated may not be allowed to re-enter the U.S. if the OPT application is still pending at USCIS.

 Q. Can I still apply for CPT from outside the U.S.?